3d secure guide

 3D Secure payments offer substantial benefits to both merchants and consumers, including:

-• More Secure Payments: 3D Secure authentication builds an additional layer of security into the payments process, which supports fraud protection by ensuring that merchants only accept payments from legitimate sources.
-And by increasing the total number of data points that stakeholders are permitted to exchange, 3DS 2.0 allows for more comprehensive risk-based authentication.
+• More secure payments: 3D Secure authentication builds an additional security layer, supporting fraud protection by ensuring that merchants only accept payments from legitimate sources and increasing the total number of data points that stakeholders are permitted to exchange.
+3DS 2.0 allows for more comprehensive risk-based authentication.

-• Chargeback Liability Shift: 3DS 2.0 shifts liability for chargebacks due to fraud from merchants to issuers, which reduces fees for merchants and safeguards them from unauthorized transaction chargebacks.
+• Chargeback liability shift: 3DS 2.0 shifts liability for chargebacks due to fraud from merchants to issuers, reducing fees for merchants and safeguarding them from unauthorized transaction chargebacks.

 What Else Should You Know About 3D Secure Authentication?